For Girls of All Ages!

 Performed by video analysis of a client running on the treadmill.
 The video can be slowed down and paused at specific times during the gait cycle to measure joint angles and assess any deviations in form.
 From this analysis, your physical therapist can determine if changes in your running form may be needed to address your pain or efficiency.

 This is a type of manual therapy that utilizes stainless steel instruments to change the perception or feeling of tightness in the muscles and fascia.
 It is important to stretch and strengthen the treated muscle after this technique to maximize the effectiveness.
-The goal of Graston Technique is to decrease perceived tightness in an area, increase blood flow, decrease restrictions, and improve mobility.
+The goal of instrument assisted soft tissue mobilization (IASTM) is to decrease perceived tightness in an area, increase blood flow, decrease restrictions, and improve mobility.

 Targets muscular restrictions by inserting a very fine filament needle through the skin to the deeper tissues, targeting the muscular trigger point.
 The goal of trigger point and functional dry needling is to decrease perceived tightness in an area, decrease restrictions, and improve mobility.
 The best results from dry needling occur in conjunction with a strong therapeutic exercise program.